Palling Lifeboat Station: History

 A lifeboat was sent to be stationed at Palling in 1852 by the Norfolk Association for Saving the Lives of Shipwrecked Mariners.
 She was a 32-foot type non-self-righting lifeboat, built by Branford, of Gt.
 Yarmouth, costing £75.

-In 1857, the NASLSM made a request, that the RNLI take over responsibility for all their lifeboat stations, including Palling.
-This was formally agreed in 1858.
+Following a meeting of the NSA on 21 Nov 1857, it was agreed to request that the RNLI take over responsibility for all their lifeboat stations, including Palling.
+This was formally agreed at a meeting of the RNLI committee of management on 3 December 1857.

 A new lifeboat was ordered for Palling from Forrestt of Limehouse, London, a 30-foot 10-oared self-righting lifeboat, and along with her specially constructed carriage, cost just over £250.
 Edward Amis was appointed Coxswain.
 She was housed in the boathouse built by the NASLSM, and would serve Palling for 6 years, being launched on service 6 times, and saving 20 lives.

 The next lifeboat to be stationed at Palling was the Parsee.
 Originally a 30-foot lifeboat stationed at named Victoria, she was sent to Forrestt in London for conversion to be a 36-foot, 12-oared boat.
 She was transported to Gt.
 Yarmouth in February 1864 free of charge by the Great Eastern Railway Company, and then sailed up to Palling by the crew.
 In her 18 years on service at Palling, she rescued 103 lives in 23 launches.

 On her first call on 23 December 1864, the Parsee went to the aid of the schooner Idas of Nantes, on passage from Danzig to Dunkirk, driven ashore at Palling.
 Six men were rescued.

 Parsee was replaced by a new boat in 1882, the Heyland (ON 38), built by Woolfe of Shadwell.
 The boat was provided from funds raised in the memory of Lt.
 Heyland, RN, lost rescuing a seaman from H.M.S.
 Minotaur.
 But weighing 4 tons, she proved too heavy for the sandy conditions at Palling, and was soon replaced by Good Hope (ON 13) in 1884; again a 37-foot boat built by Woolfe, but weighing only 3 tons.